DANGEROUS DRUG INTERACTIONS

 1. Ibuprofen + Aspirin — Lost Heart Protection

 What happens: Ibuprofen blocks the same enzyme (COX-1) that aspirin targets.
-Taking ibuprofen before or simultaneously with aspirin can block aspirin’s access to the enzyme, negating its heart-protective effect.
-Both drugs also independently increase gastrointestinal bleeding risk.
+Taking ibuprofen before or at the same time as aspirin can block aspirin’s access to the enzyme, cancelling out its protective effect on the heart.
+Both medicines also increase the risk of gastrointestinal bleeding.

-Who is at risk: People taking low-dose aspirin (75-150 mg) for heart protection — often seniors.
+Who is at risk: People taking low-dose aspirin (75-150 mg) for heart protection — often older adults.

 What to do: Use paracetamol instead of ibuprofen.
 If you must take ibuprofen, take it at least 30 minutes AFTER aspirin or 8 hours BEFORE it.